sidhantunnithan/cusat-cse-degree/README.md

 # cusat-cse-degree
-A collection of code I wrote for labs during my Bachelor's
+A collection of code I wrote for various labs during my Bachelor's degree at Cochin University of Science and Technology